Security & trust

-Sensei is committed to transparency across all of our Hub Products and Services.
+We are committed to transparency across all of our Hub Products and Services.
 We provide details around our policies, procedures, updates to our security methods and processes through two main outlets:

-The Sensei Project Solutions Trust Center (Coming Soon): This site provides our clients with resources, answers to common questions and updates to our policies as they (and our solutions) evolve over time to meet the requirements of a changing cloud platform.
+Our Trust Center (Coming Soon): This site provides our clients with resources, answers to common questions and updates to our policies as they (and our solutions) evolve over time to meet the requirements of a changing cloud platform.

 Cloud Security Alliance CCM reviews: We consistently update and review our responses to the CSA Requirements CCM, and new updates to our responses to the items listed in this framework are included in the Trust Center.

-While the intent of this document is to cover all of Sensei Project Solutions products and solutions, we are primarily focused on the Hub products, apps and our flagship solutions Beacon and Jumpstart which incorporate the aforementioned components.
-One of Sensei's core values is that we are a partner to our customers and for that reason, with our flagship solutions, we require that we retain continued access to the deployed solution so that we can continue to monitor system health, usage, and performance, as well as provide continual updates to the features and capabilities and content.
+While the intent of this document is to cover all of our products and solutions, we are primarily focused on the Hub products, apps and our flagship solutions Beacon and Jumpstart which incorporate the aforementioned components.
+One of our core values is that we are a partner to our customers and for that reason, with our flagship solutions, we require that we retain continued access to the deployed solution so that we can continue to monitor system health, usage, and performance, as well as provide continual updates to the features and capabilities and content.
 This allows us to provide the premier PPM solution built on the Microsoft Cloud.
-For information on how we secure our client credentials and our policy on management of these credentials please refer back to the 'Security' section above.
+For information on how we secure our client credentials and our policy on management of these credentials please refer back to the Security section above.

 Sensei Reporting Hub and Integration Hub